-Following a rousing version of The Star Spangled Banner I walked home, thinking about tony Palisades Charter High School up the coast a few miles, the place I taught for 13 years and where within an hour hundreds of students, many well-off and university-bound, would be receiving their diplomas.
+Following a rousing version of The Star Spangled Banner I walked home, thinking about Tony Palisades Charter High School up the coast a few miles, the place I taught for 13 years and were within an hour hundreds of students, many well-off and university-bound, would be receiving their diplomas.

 Stopped at the light on Washington Boulevard, I surveyed the stores and shops in front of me: The Tobacco Trader, Foster’s Freeze, 99Cent Store, Taco Bell, the type of places many of my Venice students, most of whose formal education ended today, will wind up working.
 If they play it right, one day they might manage or even own one of these places of business.

 As I crossed the street, I could hear the names of my Venice graduates over the loudspeaker, each followed by light applause.
 I thought about Angel Vasquez, a kid about whom I know little other than the fact that he likes to play Grand Theft Auto, and in two weeks he’ll be bunking at Camp Pendleton.

 Six or eight months from now while my former Palisadian students are criss-crossing the nation, scouting out campuses like Stanford, Brandeis, Georgetown and Brown, Angel Vasquez, strapped inside a bulletproof vest and toting an M-32, will be patrolling the streets of Kabul or manning a check-point in Kandahar or possibly fighting inside the Syrian border.